docker/docs/engine/swarm/secrets.md

 using.
 See [Rotate a secret](secrets.md#example-rotate-a-secret) for a way to remove a secret without disrupting running services.

-In order to update or roll back secrets more easily, consider adding a version number or date to the secret name.
+To update or roll back secrets more easily, consider adding a version number or date to the secret name.
 This is made easier by the ability to control the mount point of the secret within a given container.